Coronavirus digest: Italy extends restrictions for unvaccinated | DW | 10.01.2022

 School pupils in Uganda returned to the classroom, in some cases for the first time in nearly two years.

-A massive booster campaign has begun in India, with frontline workers and inhabitants over 60 being first in line to get more doses of COVID-19 vaccines.
+A massive booster campaign has begun in India, with frontline workers and inhabitants over 60 being first in line to get further doses of COVID-19 vaccines.

 es/rt (AP, AFP, dpa, Reuters)